heritage-happenings/heritage-happenings.github.io/pages/Links-of-Interest-for-Seniors.md

 _Work-in-progress.
 Many more links to be added as well as explanatory text._

-Web sites that may be of interest to residents
+There are countless web sites dedicated to elders.
+The following is a list of Web sites that may be of interest to residents of life care facilities.
+The goal is to help residents to be well-informed on regulations, processes and recommendations that will affect their aging process.

 ## References ~ Wikipedia and others